spaceflint7/loulabelle/README.md

-Loulabelle version 5202, released March 2018.
+Loulabelle version 5203, released May 2018.

 Compiler/transpiler from Lua 5.2 to JavaScript.
 Written in Lua 5.2 and can be compiled to JavaScript.